foxglove/ros-foxglove-bridge/README.md

 ## Installation

-**Note**: While binary packages are available for ROS 1, all ROS 1 releases are End-of-Life.
-That means that new binary packages of `foxglove_bridge` cannot be released into those releases, and the versions are quite outdated.
+**Note**: While binary packages are available for ROS 1, all ROS 1 distributions are End-of-Life.
+That means that new binary packages of `foxglove_bridge` cannot be released into those distributions, and the versions are quite outdated.
 It is highly recommended to [build foxglove_bridge from source](#building-from-source) for the latest bug fixes.
-For similar reasons, `foxglove_bridge` is in maintenance mode and only bug fixes will be applied.
+For similar reasons, this `foxglove_bridge` package for ROS 1 is in maintenance mode and only bug fixes will be applied.

 ## Running the bridge